For many years, the issue of cross-border practice (or mobility) of CPAs and CPA firms has been of interest to the profession.

 The notification requirement previously within Section 23 was also removed, and AICPA and NASBA added language to give Boards of Accountancy automatic jurisdiction over out-of-state CPAs and firms practicing in their states.
 The idea was that licensed CPAs should be able to practice across state or jurisdictional lines — personally or electronically — as long as they were in good standing in their jurisdiction of principal residence and met the substantial equivalency criteria.
 The new mobility laws also help protect the public and enforcement efforts by the state boards since a CPA practicing under mobility is automatically subject to the jurisdiction of the state boards without the requirement of an official registration or filing.

 Since 2006, a national effort has been underway to adopt a uniform system that will allow licensed CPAs to provide services across state lines.
-More than five years later, a total of 48 states and the District of Columbia have passed mobility laws and are now in the implementation and navigation phases.
-California, the Commonwealth of the Northern Mariana Islands, Guam, Hawaii, Puerto Rico, and the Virgin Islands are the only states and jurisdictions that have yet to adopt mobility laws.
+As of May 2014, a total of 50 states and the District of Columbia have passed mobility laws and are now in the implementation and navigation phases.

 Importance to CPAs